-Marginal blepharitis is chronic inflammation of the edges (margins) of the eyelids.
+Marginal blepharitis is a chronic inflammation of the edges (margins) of the eyelids.
 It is a common condition.

 The eyelids contain special glands called sebaceous glands, which produce oily secretions.
 These secretions form an important part of the tear film.
 In blepharitis, these glands often become overactive and produce too much of these oily secretions, which become thick and turbid.
 This reduces the quality of the tears, which in turn, irritates the eyes.
 Scaly secretions form on the edges of the eyelids.
 Sometimes bacteria grow on these causing even more inflammation.